Effective: May 1, 2019

 Effort committed in a sponsored program proposal.
 Commitments are made when a percentage of effort or a specified dollar amount of salary/wage are devoted in the proposal.
 Such effort must be accounted for according to the terms of that commitment.
 These commitments can either be funded directly from the sponsored project or as “cost sharing” through other funding sources.

 Effort expended on University-related activities (research, instruction, other sponsored activities and administrative activities) for which compensation is made.
-In the case of faculty with clinical appointments their total institutional effort includes both the portion of University related activities (described above) as well as their Health Services Foundation (HSF) clinical work.
-(See more on Institutional Effort below).
+In the case of faculty with clinical appointments their total institutional effort includes both the portion of University related activities (described above) as well as their clinical work for which compensation is received from the University Physicians’ Group (UPG).

 UVa Effort Reports